 Overnight in HCM City

-- Discover Hanoi’s best known landmarks, enjoy Hanoi food
+- Discover Hanoi’s best-known landmarks, enjoy authentic local food

-- Explore the glamorous Phong Nha Cave, enjoy a day ride train through the DMZ
+- Explore the glamorous Phong Nha Cave (the world’s largest cave), enjoy a day ride train through the DMZ

-- Climb the Marble Mountain, Walk through charming town of Hoi An and taste the local food.
+- Climb the Marble Mountain, Walk through the charming town of Hoi An

 - Visit Ho Chi Minh City landmarks: War Remnant Museum, Notre Dame Cathedral, and Reunification Palace.
-Crawls of the Cu Chi Tunnels.
+Crawl through the legendary Cu Chi Tunnels

-- Enjoy a discovery day in lush green Ben Tre – Home of coconut in Mekong Delta
+- Enjoy a discovery day in lush green Ben Tre town – Home of coconut in the Mekong Delta.

-- 2 dinners and 7 lunches at well-selected restaurants (Vegetarian/ Halal food upon request)
+- 3 dinners and 7 lunches at well-selected restaurants.

 What’s Not Included?

-Your international flights from and to Vietnam, entry visa to Vietnam, personal expense, tips to guide and driver.
+Your international flights from and to Vietnam, entry visa to Vietnam, personal expenses, tips to guide and driver.